caporaso-lab-graveyard/q2d2/README.md

 q2d2 start_server --analysis-root my-analysis
 ```

-Follow the instructions from the previous command to interact with the analysis notebooks.
+Follow the instructions that are printed by the final command to interact with the analysis notebooks.